surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 1.2.23  - Novermber 25, 2022 =
+* Hotfix: Issue with admin prices search closing on keypresses, not allowing search functionality.

 = 1.2.2  - Novermber 23, 2022 =
 * New: “Compare at” option for creating sale prices.